Skip to content

 Smiley Electric’s website

-Smiley Electric’s website home page includes an eye-catching video and important data about the company, like the number of customers they’ve served and the number of years in business.
+Smiley Electric’s website home page features an eye-catching photo and important details about the company, like the number of customers they’ve served and the number of years in business.

 • Provides a list of reasons to choose the business over competitors